THE CREATIVE WORLD OF AUTHOR & ILLUSTRATOR FAUSTO GILBERTI

 Fausto is also the talented creator behind this great series of contemporary artists’ biographies, including:

 - “Yves Klein.
-Painted everything blue and wasn’t worry” (which we recently recommended on World Kids.
-You can read the review in this link)
+Painted everything blue and wasn’t worry”

 - “Jackson Pollock.
 Splashed paint and wasn’t sorry”